PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 08:20:00
+Last updated: 2024-04-06 08:20:34
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: Quinn: "I have to pay $2,000 every time I gain a pound?"Barney: "Not every time.
+Just if it shows up at the weekly weigh-in." - Barney Stinson